Mjz86/c_colon/mcc.md

 - operator  meta ( meta-input )callee-context-type :
- just right after the callee operator this will execute if defined ( if the debug meta is captured,  the context becomes a debugging context , with limited optimizations( almost having very value an exact address offset to the stack pointer or heap allocation begin),  but with immense debugging knowledge),  giving rich debug info to the context type.
+ just right after the callee operator this will execute if defined ( if the debug meta is captured,  the context becomes a debugging context , with limited optimizations( almost having very value an exact address offset to the stack pointer or heap allocation begin),  but with immense debugging knowledge),  giving rich debug info to the context type. in a debugging environment,  this can have conditional trap instructions.

 there is an operator to declare a new context for a code block,